blyonscs/Case_Study_Fitness_Tracker/README.md

 ## Share

-For the visuals I used Tableau the make a dashboard for both the daily activity and the daily activity and sleep.
+For the visuals I used Tableau and R the make a dashboard for both the daily activity and the daily activity and sleep.

 ##### Daily Activity Dashboard